AdityaBhattacharya1/shiny-invention/README.md

 #### Purpose

 This function checks if a given date string is in the correct format (`YYYY-MM-DD`).
-If not, it attempts to convert it to the specific format.

 #### Processing